Varrick Nazari, PhD

 Interests

-Vazrick developed a passion for butterflies as a child, and from early childhood he has been collecting and studying these insects with interest.
-He has published numerous articles in leading journals in his field, including Nature and Science, and continues to strive to find answers to interesting questions that picks his curiosity.
-He is an advocate for open access science and a consultant for wildlife conservation organizations.
-He enjoys collaborating with his peers on various research projects and has presented the results of his research in numerous conferences across the world.
-He also has an interest in cultural entomology, i.e. presence and role of butterflies and moths in the arts and cultures of peoples across the world.
-He takes solace in helping people and volunteering for the homeless and those in need.
-He hopes to someday start an NGO dedicated to victims of social injustice and police brutality.
-In his spare time, he enjoys reading, movies, and playing guitar.
+I developed a passion for butterflies as a child, and from early childhood I have been collecting and studying these insects with a passion.
+I have published numerous articles in leading journals in my field and continue to strive to find answers to interesting questions that pick my curiosity.
+I am an advocate for open access science and a consultant for wildlife conservation organizations.
+I enjoy collaborating with my peers on various research projects and have presented the results of my research in numerous conferences across the world.
+I also have an interest in cultural entomology, i.e. presence and role of butterflies and moths in the arts and cultures of peoples across the world.
+I takes solace in helping people and volunteering for the homeless and those in need.
+I hope to someday start an NGO dedicated to victims of social injustice and police brutality.
+In my spare time, I enjoy reading, movies, and playing guitar.

 Publications